IlkaK/StartAtLBBD/doku/GitCrashkurs/GitRebaseUebung.md

     Mehr Infos zu Git`

 5. Welche Meldung ergibt `git status`?
 `Your branch is up to date with 'origin/NadinesLoesungen'. nothing to commit, working tree clean`

+`Your branch is up to date with 'origin/NadinesLoesungen'. nothing to commit, working tree clean`